-Because of the COVID-19 pandemic we realized the need for local processing of our food supplies of beef, pork, poultry and dairy.
+The COVID-19 pandemic helped us realize the need for local processing of our food supplies of beef, pork, poultry and dairy.
 More regional or local processing would have helped offset the devastating losses caused by the shutdown of large food processing plants.
 Closing down one plant, even for a few weeks, backs up production across the country, crashes prices paid to farmers and leads to huge surpluses at the farm and severe meat shortages for the consumer.
+The National Grange endorses the plans to fund the "Food Transformation Network" which will target the creation of regional food business centers, reducing food deserts, reducing food loss and waste, and help for fruit and vegetable growers to comply with food safety regulations.